oalvay/projects/README.md

 A repo where I store my projects, includes in-course assessments and some other programs.

-There are also some other projects on my [Kaggle profile](https://www.kaggle.com/oalvay)
+There are also some other projects in my [Kaggle profile](https://www.kaggle.com/oalvay)